 With a wide variety of interests, Sarah C. Greenfield wore a lot of hats over the course of her career.
 She started out as a unit clerk at Strong Memorial Hospital, where she was responsible for filling in when employees went on vacation, and then she advanced to become a biochemical laboratory technician at Strong Memorial Hospital and Pabst Biochemical Laboratory.
 When Dr. Greenfield’s family moved to Arizona, however, she had to step down.
 She spent the next few years as a housewife and community volunteer, but she longed for something more.
 Dr. Greenfield stumbled upon counseling by chance, and she quickly realized she had found what she was meant to do.
 For the remainder of her professional journey, she served in roles like counselor and tutor for the Title IV Program at the Alum Rock School District and school counselor at the Chinle Junior High School in the Chinle Unified School District #24.
 She retired in 2001.

 Outside of the schools, Dr. Greenfield was very active in her community.
 She was notably an educational research interviewer with Abt Associates, a nonverbal communication researcher, a data analyst for the Far West Laboratory for Educational Research and Development, a volunteer in the psychiatric ward of St. Luke’s Medical Center, and a member of the executive board of Interfaith Counseling Northwest, among other positions.
-She shared what she found as a nonverbal communication abstracter for many books and journal articles and as a contributor to “Body Movement & Nonverbal Communication: An Annotated Bibliography” for the Institute for Nonverbal Communication Research.
+She shared what she found as a nonverbal communication abstracter and contributor to “Body Movement & Nonverbal Communication: An Annotated Bibliography” for the Institute for Nonverbal Communication Research.

 When Dr. Greenfield has free time, she enjoys photography, traveling, reading, writing, and volunteering at the Heard Museum.